-Analysis: In AC 2019 - 2020, the target was met.
-Based on the analysis of AC 2019-2020 results, faculty evaluated course content, identified specific areas of weakness, and crafted lessons that addressed the students' challenges.
+Analysis: In AC 2020 - 2021, the target was met.
+Based on the analysis of AC 2020-2021 results, in AC 2021-2022, faculty incorporated more real life examples of professional writing, provided context and motivation to students, and increased the amount of small writing activities throughout the semester.

-As a result, in AC 2020-2021, the target ws met.
-Students averaged a score of 86.3% on the post-test assignment.
-Students demonstrated growth in COMM 1040, earning an average post-test score of over 70% after scoring an average of 59% on the initial pretest.
+As a result, in AC 2021-2022, the target was met.
+Students averaged a score of 87.44% on the post-test assignment.
+Students demonstrated growth in COMM 1040, earning an average post-test score of over 70% after scoring an average of 75% on the initial pretest.
 The creation of this class intended to address an overall deficiency in the writing, grammar, spelling, and punctuation skills of incoming students in order to better prepare them for more advanced required communication classes.
-While the improvement from the start of the semester to the end was significant and consistent, students still faced challenges when addressing issues that impede their ability to communicate clearly and correctly.
+Students demonstrated a stronger understanding of writing mechanics than in years past but struggled to separate objective journalism elements from sensationalized, subjective media content.
+Faculty believes this reflects the evolution of the role and appearance of news media in today's world and the impact social media has on the way media is created and consumed.
+Additionally, students are now at an age where they do not have strong, formative memories of life before social media, so this creates a different perspective than previous students who may have had experiences analyzing information with and without social media's influence.